mxm0z/awesome-intelligence-writing/README.md

 #### Contribute <3

 There's little public resources about this specific topic.
 Please feel free to contribute on this project, either by sending a PR or sending me at ygormaximo@pm.me suggestions of additional resources.

+---

+#### Disclaimer

+I currently work as a Cyber Threat Intelligence Analyst but **I'm not an expert on intelligence writing**.
+I created this collection as part of my learning process of this essential topic and as a way to share and learn with the intelligence/cybersecurity community.